gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/01-hash-tables.md

 ## Array, Linked List, Binary Search Tree or Hash Table

+So when do you use each data structure?

-Hash tables are excellent for looking up data from a key.
-Binary search trees are excellent data structures for maintaining items in order while linked lists provide quick access to the front and rear and maintain a specific order.
+* Hash tables are excellent for looking up data from a unique key
+* Binary search trees are excellent data structures for maintaining items in order
+* Linked lists provide quick access to the front and rear and maintain a specific order

 So, which would you use in these situations?